-With the days speeding towards Christmas, this Naga belle, yours truly, is craving for many a dish that is typically Rongmei Naga.
+With the days speeding towards Christmas, yours truly, is craving for many a dish that is typically Rongmei Naga.
 I miss the sight and smell of home and especially the home grown spices and ingredients.
 December truly is a celebration month back at home.
-The month is always packed with weddings, families get-together, love feasts at Church ect..etc..and the main dish that dominate the menu in most of such occasion is Pork or Beef or both (quite predictably) :D. Fish and Chicken are like a side dish, or made specially for those with health issues...basically for the Unwell lot ;).
+The month is always packed with weddings, family get-togethers, love feasts at Church ect..etc..and the main dish that dominate the menu quite predictably is Pork or Beef or both.
+Fish and Chicken are like a side dish, or made specially for those with health issues :D

 Yes...fact is Naga people in general love pork and we love it most when cooked with fermented bamboo shoot or with fermented soya beans (the typical way).
-The way we process soya bean is totally different from that of the the Chinese.
 The smell is overwhelming but the taste is (for us) just mind blowing.
 Fermented bamboo shoot and soya beans are lovingly parceled by mothers to their children who are far away from home.
 Both these ingredients are used in curries and chutneys as well.

 1 Kilo - Pork, cubed

 4 - Medium sized new potatoes

 3 - Green Chillies, slit in the middle